 GIC votes responsibly and in the best interest of our clients and other shareholders.
 GIC's votes are aligned with our beliefs on sustainability, and we do not outsource our voting decisions.
-Examples of issues that GIC voted on include management and board compensation, elections of directors, and environmentrelated disclosures.
+Examples of issues that GIC voted on include management and board compensation, elections of directors, and environment-related disclosures.
 We engage investee companies to convey GIC's views on sustainability.
 GIC's portfolio managers routinely engage companies in our active portfolio on a range of topics, in their interactions with company boards and management.
 We prioritise our engagement on sustainability with investees we assessed would be most materially affected by sustainability and climate change risks and opportunities, and have started thematic, dedicated engagements with these companies.
 We calibrate our investment decisions on the strength and clarity of the plans that these companies share with us, for instance, deploying capital to support companies with transition efforts that will put them on the pathway towards Parisalignment.
 Conversely, we would not favour companies that resist taking action on sustainability issues that materially affect their long-term economic prospects in our investment decisions.
 In FY2020/21, we met with companies affected by sustainability-related controversies to understand their intent and capacity to take remedial actions to address the source of those risks.
 We also specifically identify companies with higher carbon intensity businesses to engage on the topic of carbon transition risk and their longer-term strategy to mitigate it.
-In addition to bilateral engagements, as an investor signatory to CDP, Climate Action 100+, and the Asia Investor Group on Climate Change (AIGCC), we have joined fellow asset owners and investors in collaborative efforts to encourage companies to disclose climate-related metrics in line with recommendations by the Financial Stability Board's Task Force for Climate-related Financial Disclosures (TCFD), and take action on known climaterelated risks.
-In FY2020/21, we supported CDP in its engagement of over 3,500 listed companies in our public equities portfolio.
-Case Study 1: Shift to higher carbon savings GIC is a long-term investor in a European specialty chemicals company, which is a supplier to the industrial and consumer sectors.
-The company develops innovative new products which help its customers reduce the amount of materials needed in their construction and industrial processes.
-Such savings also translate to reductions in carbon emissions.
-We encouraged the company to clearly communicate to both investors and customers the carbon-saving nature of its products, which it has done in presentations.
+In addition to bilateral engagements, as an investor signatory to CDP, Climate Action 100+, and the Asia Investor Group on Climate Change (AIGCC), we have joined fellow asset owners and investors in collaborative efforts to encourage companies to disclose climate-related metrics in line with recommendations by the Financial Stability Board's Task Force for Climate-related Financial Disclosures (TCFD), and take action on known climate-related risks.
+In FY2020/21, we supported CDP in its engagement of over 3,500 listed companies in our public equities portfolio. customers the carbon-saving nature of its products, which it has done in presentations.
 We also discussed a series of diagnostic questions with the company, to further develop its methods for measuring and managing the full product life-cycle carbon footprint of its products and operations.
 The company is now more widely recognised as a provider of effective solutions in the global effort to reduce carbon emissions.